MohaElder/me/src/blogs/DevLog.md

 # How is this site built(building)?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By my hands, my loyal HKKB keyboard, and a logitech ergonomic mouse.
+By my hands, my loyal HKKB keyboard, and a logitech ergonomic mouse.

 ![picture of my keyboard and mouse](../assets/blogPics/keyboard.jpg)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At first, I think I should use Wordpress or something like that(maybe wix, I see their Ads on YouTube everyday).
+At first, I think I should use Wordpress or something like that(maybe wix, I see their Ads on YouTube everyday).
 But I figured that costs money and there are limitations.

 > And hey!
 I'm something of a computer scientist myself, I can do this by myself.

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then I wanted to use somethign like hexo or GitHub Pages.
+Then I wanted to use somethign like hexo or GitHub Pages.
 Sadly, I find hexo hard to work with and GitHub Pages too simple.
 Eventually, I realized that GitHub Pages could be more than it can be(just reading markdown files).
 This website is built with `Vue` with some super good open source dependencies like `Vuetify` or `Vue-router`.
 The website supports CI/CD using Github Actions and the action deploys the site to <i>Github Pages</i>(shout out to Github Pages).

 # DevLog